harshitagarwal846/MS-Code-to-Give/README.md

 ## Project

-Developed DREAM-WEB, a website that tackles all MVPs and add-ons for challenges Breads faces.
+Developed DREAM-WEB, a website that tackles all MVPs and add-ons for challenges Banglore Breads faces.

 It engages the user with a non-judgemental questionnaire and presents them with their addiction state and recommendations for counseling and rehab services, accordingly being anonymous.